Using Imperfect Surrogates for Downstream Inference: Design-based Supervised Learning for Social Science Applications of Large Language Models: Introduction

 After describing our contributions and related work, we formally characterize the problem setting (Section~\ref{sec:problem}).
-In Section~\ref{sec:existing}, we describe existing approaches including (i) using the surrogates ignoring the measurement error, (ii) using only gold-standard labels and ignoring the surrogates, and (iii) semi-supervised approaches which use both.
-In Section~\ref{sec:dsl}, we describe our proposed method and provide its theoretical properties.
+In Section~\ref{sec:existing}, we describe existing approaches including (i) using the surrogates ignoring the measurement error, (ii) using only gold-standard labels and ignoring the surrogates, and (iii) the conventional supervised approaches which use both.
+In Section~\ref{sec:dsl}, we describe our proposed method and prove its theoretical properties.
 Section~\ref{sec:exp} benchmarks our method against existing approaches in 18 diverse datasets, demonstrating that DSL is competitive in root mean squared errors while consistently delivering low bias and proper coverage.
 See Table~\ref{tab:summary} for a summary.
 Section~\ref{sec:discussion} concludes with a discussion of limitations.

 \paragraph{Contributions.} We propose a unified framework for using imperfect surrogate labels in downstream statistical analyses which maintains the CSS priority for unbiasedness and proper coverage.
-We exploit three features of text-labeling tasks in social science: researchers often control the probability of sampling documents for gold-standard labeling, the accuracy of LLM-based surrogate labels will likely keep increasing, and most quantities of interest can be written as a regression (i.e. not requiring individual labels).
-We (1) provide a new estimator, (2) prove strong theoretical guarantees, including consistency and proper asymptotic coverage, without requiring the accuracy of the surrogate or the correct specification of the underlying supervised machine learning estimator, (3) offer extensions to a broad range of moment-based estimators, and (4) demonstrate finite sample performance across 18 datasets.
-Our framework provides a safe, design-based strategy for downstream analyses.
+We exploit three features of text-labeling tasks in social science: researchers often control the probability of sampling documents for gold-standard labeling, the accuracy of surrogate labels will likely keep increasing, and most quantities of interest can be written as a regression (i.e. not requiring individual labels).
+We (1) provide a new estimator, (2) prove strong theoretical guarantees, including consistency and proper asymptotic coverage, without requiring the accuracy of the surrogate or the correct specification of the underlying supervised machine learning estimator, (3) offer extensions to a broad range of moment-based estimators, and (4) demonstrate finite sample performance across 18 datasets which leverage LLMs for surrogate annotation.
+Our framework provides a theoretically-sound, design-based strategy for downstream analyses.

 \paragraph{Related Work.} In the text as data literature, there is limited work on addressing measurement error in regressions with predicted outcomes \citep[although see,][]{bella2014aggregative, wang2020methods,zhang2021using}.
 Existing approaches use a separate gold-standard sample to estimate the error rate and perform a post-hoc correction to the regression.
 This is related to approaches for calibrating a classifier \citep{platt1999probabilistic, zhang2021using}.
 The related literature on \textit{quantification} seeks to characterize the share of documents in each class and thus corresponds to the intercept-only regression model with a categorical outcome \citep{forman2005counting, gonzalez2017review}.
 The quantification literature has historically combined this task with domain shift since otherwise the mean of the training data is an extremely strong baseline \citep{hopkins2010method, keith2018uncertainty, card2018importance, jerzak2023improved}.
 Our approach encompasses the quantification problem without domain shift (an intercept-only regression) and can handle cases where quantification is used to model different subgroups of the data that are available at training time (using regression).